Vallisneria Care – A Complete Guide

 How To Propagate

-Vallisneria is such an easy plant to propagate that it tends to propagate itself without any help at all!
+Vallisneria is such an easy plant to propagate that it propagate itself without any help at all!

 Vallisneria sends out long stolons that grow new plantlets, before continuing their journey across the top of the substrate and repeating the process.
 You can let nature take its course or cut the stolons and replant the daughter plants where you like.